Back to Resources

 Allocation Insights

-A team working on quick, low-priority deployments all day may appear more effective than a team working slowly on a complicated feature build.
-That’s why it’s important to look at how closely engineering efforts align with business priorities.
+A team working on quick, low-priority deployments may appear more effective than one working slowly on a complicated feature.
+That’s why aligning engineering efforts with business priorities is crucial.

 allocation-insights

-This visibility helps to create alignment between engineering and other business functions, surfacing metrics that relate directly to DORA’s capabilities around creating a transparent value stream and implementing visual management of work to promote common understanding of that value stream.
+This visibility helps align engineering with other business functions, surfacing metrics that support DORA’s goals of creating a transparent value stream.

-With DORA metrics, you might see that your teams are deploying quickly and frequently and infer they have more capacity, but you would have no way to quantify it.
+With DORA metrics, you might see that your teams are deploying quickly and frequently and infer they have more capacity.
+The problem?
+You have no way to quantify it.

-For example, if you’re measuring deployment frequency in weeks or months, how much of that time did your teams actually spend on delivery?
+For example, if you’re measuring deployment frequency in weeks, how much of that time did your teams actually spend on delivery?
 If their days were packed with meetings and other interruptions, they may not have had the capacity to deploy tons of new code.
 In that case, low deployment frequency may not accurately depict team efficiency.
-They may have performed at a relatively high level given their lower capacity.
+They may have performed at a high level given their lower capacity.

 dora-metrics-capacity

-Instead, we measure how much time teams have for deep work, which we define as uninterrupted blocks of two or more hours.
-Deep work insights account not only for planned interruptions like meetings but also for chat distractions that break your teams’ concentration throughout the day.
+Instead, we measure how much time teams have for deep work, which we define as uninterrupted blocks of at least two hoursOur deep work metrics account for the planned and unplanned interruptions like meetings and chat throughout the day.

 Meeting and Chat Interruption Insights

 Time spent in deep work is not easy to measure.
-A developer’s unscheduled time on a calendar doesn’t mean that they’re able to focus on hard problems for a minimum of two hours at a time.
-In reality, engineers’ days often involve a lot of context switching — from meeting to Slack conversations to a few minutes of coding time and back again.
+Unscheduled time on a calendar doesn’t mean that a dev is focusing on one thing at a time.
+Engineers’ days often involve a lot of context switching — from meetings to Slack conversations to a few minutes of coding time and back again.

-Together, allocation and capacity insights are a measure of organizational focus: what your teams should be working on and how much time they have to work on it.
-Viewing your engineering efforts through this lens can give you a more accurate idea of effectiveness and overall performance, as well as the role leadership plays in it.
+Allocation and capacity insights are a measure of organizational focus.
+What are your teams working on and how much time do they have to work on it?
+Viewing your engineering efforts through this lens can give you a more accurate idea of effectiveness and performance.

 Work Sustainability and Well-Being

-Developer burnout is a significant problem, enough so that it’s been addressed in each DORA report since 2019.
-And rightly so — it doesn’t take a team of researchers to figure out that overworked, unmotivated employees pose a risk to quality, productivity, retention, and organizational performance.
+Developer burnout is a significant issue, highlighted in every DORA report since 2019.
+Rightly so.
+It doesn't take a team of researchers to figure out that overworked, unmotivated employees threaten organizational performance.

 AI-Powered Context for DORA Metrics

-A blend of DevOps efficiency and effectiveness metrics is required for enterprise companies to deliver value in a tough market.
-But when allocation, capacity, and burnout insights are missing from the equation, even though they are critical, it’s likely because they are difficult to capture and turn into insights.
+DevOps efficiency and effectiveness metrics enable enterprise companies to deliver value in a tough market.
+Allocation and burnout risk are important to the larger context, but they're often missing because they are difficult to capture.

 Thankfully, you no longer have to go without.

 Modern engineering leadership goes beyond homegrown BI platforms or quarterly dev surveys.
-Leveraging AI/ML technology, data science best practices, and people health capabilities, Uplevel provides you with the comprehensive team telemetry you need to turn engineering data — including DORA metrics — into actionable change.
+Leveraging data science best practices and people health capabilities, Uplevel provides you with the comprehensive team telemetry you need to turn engineering data — including DORA metrics — into actionable change.

 Schedule a demo today.